 The Doctor of Ministry is a conjoint degree with the University of Toronto.
 The program provides the opportunity to develop a comprehensive and critical understanding of ministry in which theory and practice inform and enhance one other.
 It is designed to assist students in gaining advanced expertise in the general practice of ministry as well as advanced skill in a specialized area of research particular to their ministry.

 The Toronto School of Theology (TST) has the largest graduate program in theology in Canada, with nearly 400 students registered in TST's graduate degree programs.

 TST offers two advanced master's degrees, the Master of Theology (ThM) and the Master of Arts in Theology (MA).
 Both degrees are granted conjointly by the University of Toronto and the TST member school in which the student is registered.

 TST's doctoral program leads towards the Doctor of Philosophy in Theological Studies (PhD), granted conjointly by the University of Toronto and the TST member school in which the student is registered.

 The Doctor of Ministry (DMin) program is a professional doctoral degree granted conjointly by the University of Toronto and the TST member school in which the student is registered.

-Academic policies for the graduate degree programs are administered collaboratively by the Director of the Graduate Centre for Theological Studies (GCTS) and by the Director of Advanced Degree Studies in the student's college of registration (college AD Director).
+Academic policies for the graduate degree programs are administered collaboratively by the Director of the Graduate Centre for Theological Studies (GCTS) and by the Director of Advanced Graduate Studies in the student's college of registration (College Graduate Director).
 The GCTS office, located in the TST building, supports the administration of the graduate degree programs.
 Applications to the graduate degree programs are made to the GCTS.

 To inquire further, contact the GCTS Administrator.